 The foreign currency translation reserve comprises all foreign exchange differences arising from the translation of the financial statements of foreign operations.
 The reserve is dealt with in accordance with the accounting policy on foreign currency translation.

 25. Dividends

-A final dividend for 2022 (2021: Nil) had not been proposed prior to the approval of these financial statements.
-In December 2021, Vitacress Real BV paid an interim dividend which included £938,000 on ordinary shares to non-controlling interests.
+A final dividend for 2023 (2022: Nil) had not been proposed prior to the approval of these financial statements

 26. Financial assets and liabilities

 26.1 Categories of financial assets and liabilities